hao247/low_T_model/README.md

 * The double parameter model y = y<sub>0</sub> + A<sub>1</sub>x<sup>p<sub>1</sub></sup> + A<sub>2</sub>x<sup>p<sub>2</sub></sup> uses (x<sup>p<sub>1</sub></sup>, x<sup>p<sub>2</sub></sup>, y) for fitting the model.

 By default, the mean squared error (MSE) is used to evaluate the performance of the model.
-The MSE as a function of power exponent provided in the app helps identify the best model.
+The figures of MSE as a function of power exponent provided in the app help to identify the best model.
 In the double-parameter model, this is a heatmap showing distribution of MSE for different combinations of p1 and p2.

-A model with more than one parameter usually displays varied power exponent for different selected ranges.
+A model with more than one parameter usually displays a varing power exponent for different selected ranges.
 It would be helpful to play with the data range before determining the value of exponents.

 ### How to use